historic-trails/website/sites/watrous-la-junta.md

 [^3Greenwood]: Greenwood, Richard.
 "Watrous (La Junta)."
 National Register of Historic Places Nomination Form.
 Watrous, NM: Mora County Courthouse, 1963.

 [^Fischer]: Fischer, Virginia Lee.
 “In Search of Jose Watrous.”
 Wagon Tracks Vol. 12:2 (February1998).
 Fisher, Virginia Lee.
 “More of the Jose Watrous Story.”
 Wagon Tracks Vol. 13:2 (November 1998).

+[^Tiller]: Tiller, Veronica Velarde.
+"A History of the Jicarilla Apache Tribe" Ph.D Disstertation, University of New Mexico, 1976.

+[^Tiller9]: Tiller, Veronica Velarde.
+"A History of the Jicarilla Apache Tribe" Ph.D Disstertation, University of New Mexico, 1976.

+[^Tilleriv]: Tiller, Veronica Velarde.
+"A History of the Jicarilla Apache Tribe" Ph.D Disstertation, University of New Mexico, 1976.

+[^Tiller8]: Tiller, Veronica Velarde.
+"A History of the Jicarilla Apache Tribe" Ph.D Disstertation, University of New Mexico, 1976.

+[^Tiller34]: Tiller, Veronica Velarde.
+"A History of the Jicarilla Apache Tribe" Ph.D Disstertation, University of New Mexico, 1976.
+[^Tiller35]:: Tiller, Veronica Velarde.
+"A History of the Jicarilla Apache Tribe" Ph.D Disstertation, University of New Mexico, 1976.